data-nihilist/LetsLearnCSharp/README.md

       This will execute any code living in the Program.cs file that the `dotnet new console -o` command created for you
 </ol>

-<h3>At this point, "Hello World!" should be in your terminal output.
-You can safely delete everything in that file and start coding!</h3>
+<h3>At this point, "Hello World!" should be in your terminal output.</h3>
+<h3>You can safely delete everything in that file and start coding!</h3>